hackclub/some-assembly-required/README.md

 ```

 ##### Program counter
-WRITING NOTE: Wait to talk about this part until you get to jump/call instructions in the assembly
+WRITING NOTE: Talk about how this maps to jump/call instructions in assembly

 The CPU has many specialized registers, which we don't access directly.
 One of them is the program counter, which keeps track of what code it's executing.
 This register stores the memory address of the current line of the current program it's executing, and updates itself automatically.
 For example, let’s say we are running an assembly program.
 There's an instruction for adding two numbers together.
 Once that instruction finishes running, the program counter increments to the memory address of the next instruction of the program.